 Our public appointments - generally ministerial appointments to the board of a public body or advisory committee - are advertised on the Cabinet Office Public Appointments website.

-The chairman and members of our NDPBs are appointed in line with the ‘Code of Practice of the Commissioner for Public Appointments’.
+The chairman and members of our NDPBs are appointed in line with the ‘Principles of Public Appointments and Governance Code’.

 Salary and benefits